Withdrawal from College

 Third party or Special Billing

 Special billing is available to students whose employers or other outside agencies pay their tuition, fees and expenses directly to Saint Mary's regardless of the earned grade.
 Students whose company or agency reimburses them directly are NOT eligible for special billing.

 Refunds of third party or special billing will be issued AFTER the funds have been received by Saint Mary's.
-No refunds will be advanced to students until the funds are received, applied and a credit balance, if any, occurs.
+No refunds will be advanced to students until the funds are received, applied, and a credit balance, if any, occurs.
 At times, permission must be received by third party if refund is a result of a third party payment.